vrahul2698/devTinder-frontend/README.md

 - Create an outlet in an Body Component
 -Create an Footer in an Body Component
 - create an login Component
+- created edit profile
+- created home page to gie requests to people
+- created an connection page